Des

 Instructions

 • In a saucepan over medium heat, combine butter and olive oil.
-When butter has melted add minced shallot and minced garlic.
-Cook 1-2 minutes.
+When butter has melted add minced onion cook just until it starts to brown.
+Add garlic, cook just until fragrant about 30 seconds - 1 minute.

 • Add crimini mushrooms.
 Cook 3 minutes or until mushrooms soften slightly.